 - Many electrical appliances in your home are malfunctioning

-It is much safer to take preventive steps, rather than wait to notice the warning signs for electrical overloads.
-Before the holiday season, call an experienced electrician, or any electrician for that matter that you trust, and have your home checked for hidden hazards.
+It is much safer to take preventive steps first, rather than wait until you notice these warning signs.
+Before the holiday season, call an experienced electrician and have your home checked for hidden hazards.
 If the wiring is faulty or old, have it repaired or upgraded.

-The next step is to gain knowledge about the capacity of your electrical system and the amount of lights or type of appliances that can be plugged in safely in an outlet.
-Since overloads happen due to excessive amperes flowing in the wires, you need to first know how much amperes your lights or appliances is using.
+Since overloads happen due to excessive amperes flowing in the wires, you need to first know how many amperes you will be using.
 For this, you need to know a simple formula.

 When you divide wattage by volts, you get amperes.
-In almost all American homes, the voltage is 120.
-Hence, the only thing to find out is the wattage of the lights or appliances, which is usually given in the product specifications or printed on the product itself.
+In almost all American homes, the voltage is 120, so the only thing to find out is the wattage of the lights or appliance, which is usually given in the product specifications or printed on the product itself.

 For instance, if your Christmas decoration lights are using 2,000 watts, then dividing this by 120 you get 16.6 amperes.
-Hence, when you plug these lights in a 20 amps outlet, you would be using more than 75% of the available current on the circuit.
+Hence, when you plug these lights in a 20 amp outlet, you would be using more than 75% of the available current on the circuit.
 However, you need to see also what other appliances or lights are connected to the particular circuit.
-If for example you are using a giant Santa Clause, a small flat screen TV, or a computer system, for instance, of 1,000 watts on the same circuit, you are sure to blow the fuse, trip the circuit, or start a fire.
+If, for example, you are using a giant Santa Claus, a small flat screen TV or a computer system of 1,000 watts on the same circuit, you are sure to blow the fuse, trip the circuit, or start a fire.

-Usually applying common sense is enough to correct the problem.
-If you have tripped the circuit, simply remember what you had recently plugged into the electric outlet.
-Unplugging the device would set the problem right.
-However, if the circuit breaker is faulty or does not match the amperes of the wire, you are in trouble.
-No worries, any electrician or perhaps even your internet/television company can offer you salient advice on how to handle this problem and to prevent this from becoming a problem.
+If you have simply tripped the circuit, just remember what you had recently plugged into the electric outlet.
+Unplugging the device should set the problem right.
+However, if the circuit breaker is faulty or does not match the amperes of the wire, it may trip again.
+Any electrician can offer you advice on how to handle this problem and to prevent this from becoming a problem.

 Making Christmas Safe

-Therefore, it is better to have your electrical system checked by an expert, and correctly calculate the amperes before you start plugging in your Christmas lights.
+It is wise to have your electrical system checked by an expert, and then correctly calculate the amperes before you start plugging in your Christmas lights.
 The risk of fires is very high when you have overloaded your electrical system.
-Therefore, play it safe this Christmas.
+Play it safe this Christmas!